ialbert/biostar-central/README.md

 Requirements
 ------------

 The software requires only [Python][python] (version 2.7) to run.
-All other libraries are included in the distribution.
+Most of the other libraries except `django-celery` are included in the distribution.
+This latter needs to be present on the installed computer.

 The code will run with no changes on any operating system that supports Python.
 The software runs the **BioStar Bioinformatics Q&A** site at: http://www.biostars.org